 Gargoyles

-My latest work focuses on gargoyles.
-These stone carved medieval creatures grace churches across Western Europe and are functional (they are basically waterspouts), beautifully crafted and each is unique.
-The variety of strange hybrid animals, humans and demons is enormous, and reasoning behind their bizarre forms is a mystery, in stark contrast with the conventional religious figures in the foreground.
-But age, weather and climate change is destroying them.
-Many are literally crumbling to dust.
-I am making a series of pieces inspired by these glorious creatures to preserve their existence before the originals decay completely.
+I am fascinated by gargoyles.
+These stone carved medieval creatures grace the upper reaches of cathedrals and churches across Western Europe.
+They are functional (basically waterspouts), beautifully crafted and each is unique.
+The variety of strange hybrid animals, humans and demons is enormous, and the reasoning behind their bizarre forms is a mystery.
+(This is in stark contrast with the iconic, prescribed designs of the religious figures inside the buildings.)
+But age, weather and climate change is destroying many gargoyles which are literally crumbling to dust.
+This series is inspired by these glorious creatures.

-I didn’t realise at the time, but these fellows were the pre-cursors to my gargoyle collection, made for fun between projects when I was studying for my HND.
+The wall plaques below were the pre-cursors to my gargoyle collection, made for fun between projects when studying for my HND.

 I learned this “wall plaque” technique from the talented James Ort at his gorgeous Phoenix Studios in Oxfordshire.